jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ## Membership Maintenance

 Every six months, one currently active member should open an issue in the team-compass repo asking all currently active team members to reply if they still consider themselves active.
 If not (or no response is given by a team member), it will be assumed that they have gone inactive.
-This will help keep the active team up-to-date.
+This will help keep the active member list up-to-date.

 Remember, an inactive member can return at any time by simply changing their status on the team-compass page.